KensingtonOscupant/hv-praesenzen/README.md

 # Determining the minimum base capital present at Annual Shareholders' Meetings (ASMs) based on ASM reports with GPT-4

 ## Description
-This script is part of a project that analyzes the minimum base capital present in ASMs of German companies.
+This project that analyzes the minimum base capital present in ASMs of German companies.
 The script has achieved a 98.4% accuracy on a test set sampled from at least one report of all the 178 companies evaluated.

 ## Features
 - Processing PDF reports to extract relevant data.